 For this recipe, you will need a sous vide immersion circulator such as the Joule.
 You will also need a grill and hardwood chips, pellets, or sawdust.
 We want lots of smoke in a hurry, so chunks are not ideal.
 I do it with GrillGrates, a product that puts the smoldering wood within 1/2-inch of the meat.
 Your Thanksgiving or weeknight turkey will never be the same.

 And here’s a recipe:

-2) Ideally we would cook the legs and breasts separately at different temps, as in the video above, the experts at Joule recommend we cook the breasts at 130°F and legs at 150°F, but our tests found very little difference if you compromise and cook them both at the same temp, 140°F. So set your sous vide machine for 140°F.
+- Next, set up the sous vide machine.
+Ideally we would cook the legs and breasts separately at different temps, as in the video above, the experts at Joule recommend we cook the breasts at 130°F (54°C) and legs at 150°F (65°C), but our tests found very little difference if you compromise and cook them both at the same temp, 145°F (63°C).
+So set your sous vide machine for 145°F (63°C).

-4) After 12 hours or more, remove the meat and pour the juices in the bag into a sauce pan.
-Bring it to a low simmer and skim off any scum.
+- Prep again.
+After 12 hours or more, begin preparing the gravy by removing the meat from the bag and pouring the juices in the bag into a sauce pan.
+Bring the juices to a low simmer and skim off any scum.
 Season it with salt and herbs.
 I like thyme and sage.
 Strain.
 This is the basis of your gravy.
 You can thicken it with a roux made from equal parts butter and flour heated in a pan til it turns pale yellow, but I prefer to serve it thin so it can penetrate a bit.

 - Fire up.
 Pre-heat a grill as hot as possible and throw chips or pellets on the fire and generate as much smoke as possible.
 I like to use a product called GrillGrates because they have a bottom that can hold the wood and smoke in very close proximity to the meat.